jnozzi/cocoadev.com/SiteContent/General/ChaosOrOrder.markdown

 Dynamic.
 Dynamic.
 Dynamic.

 The only way your interface matters is if it's solid enough to change shape.
 Toolbars?
 Thank Apple for those.
 They are the single most useful interface-thing I've seen.
 (I'm exaggurating.)
 Can you shift around your entire interface?
 Create chaos?
 Please do so.
-If there are only 2 places a button can be, you've done SOMETHING'''.
+If there are only 2 places a button can be, you've done SOMETHING**.
 This is why apple gave us two other things.

 Drawers.

 Animated Window resizing.

 Can Drawers be dynamic views set up in interface builder?
 Yep.
 Even if you only have  "Classic" and "New" settings, that is SOMETHING.
 SOMETHING in interface design means more than you think.
 Take iDVDs themes.
 Not what I'm aiming for, but something similar to the earlier example.
 (1 sentance, jeesh.)
-You can switch between themesets'''''.
+You can switch between themesets***.
 And that is SOMETHING.

  Alright, now go out and have dynamic windows and drawers and views and interfaces.